Swim Where It’s Monitored (SWIM)

-Mobile Baykeeper Swim Guide Sites Swim Guide allows visitors to Alabama’s beaches to know at a glance which areas are safe for swimming (Green) and which are unsafe (Red) in real time using water quality testing results from Alabama’s state agencies.
-The sites are tested by ADEM and ADPH throughout the summer.
+The Swim Guide app allows visitors to Alabama’s beaches and favorite swimming holes to know at a glance which areas are safe for swimming (Green) and which are unsafe (Red).
+The site is updated using the most up to date water quality testing results from Alabama’s state agencies and Mobile Baykeeper's own Swim Where It's Monitored program.